 The Grand Canyon: Monument to an Ancient Earth, Can Noah’s Flood Explain the Grand Canyon by David K. Elliott, James Bryan Tapp, Joel Duff, Ken Wolgemuth, Ralph F. Stearley, Roger Wiens, and Stephen O. Moshier.
-The best survey of Young Earth Creationist arguments regarding Grand Canyon.
+The best survey and critique of Young Earth Creationist arguments regarding Grand Canyon.

 Check out Youtube videos by Nick Zentner, a geologist at Central Washington University.
 He has a bunch of them.
 They help give a foundational understanding of geologic processes.
 Especially helpful for our trip are his presentations of the great Ice Age Floods.
 Floods leave evidence.
 If we imagine the great rock layers of the Southwest as flood deposits, we would expect to see evidence of flood action.
 But we don’t.

 Geology of Death Valley: Landforms, Crustal Extension, Geologic History, Road Guides 3rd Edition by Marli Miller

 Talking Rocks Tours is committed to following the physical evidence where it leads.
 While our instructors will be courteous in entertaining questions from people who believe in “Flood Geology,” we think the evidence overwhelmingly contradicts such notions.
 Below is an article I published in Adventist Today, 3/10/2016.

 Noah in the Navajo: Conversation with a Geologist in Zion National Park